Waking Sleeping Beauty

 Waking Sleeping Beauty is a 2009 American documentary film directed by Disney film producer Don Hahn and produced by Hahn and former Disney executive Peter Schneider.
 The film documents the history of Walt Disney Feature Animation from 1984 to 1994, covering the rise of a period referred to as the Disney Renaissance.

 The film uses no new on-camera interviews, instead relying primarily on archival interviews, press kit footage, in-progress and completed footage from the films being covered, and personal film/videos shot (often against company policy) by the employees of the animation studio.

-Waking Sleeping Beauty debuted at the 2009 Telluride Film Festival, and played at film festivals across the country before its limited theatrical release on March 26, 2010 by Walt Disney Studios Motion Pictures.
+Waking Sleeping Beauty debuted at the 2009 Telluride Film Festival, and played at film festivals across the country before its limited theatrical release on March 26, 2010, by Walt Disney Studios Motion Pictures.

 Synopsis

 The documentary is narrated by animator and film producer Don Hahn, with numerous audio interviews from company animators and executives.

 The documentary begins in the early 1980s, when The Walt Disney Company was led by Walt Disney's son-in-law Ron W. Miller.
-Many new animators had joined the company after graduating from CalArts, but were hired in a time where animation was considered a dying art.
+Many new animators had joined the company after graduating from CalArts, but they were hired in a time where animation was considered a dying art.
 Roy E. Disney, Walt's nephew and son of Disney co-founder Roy O. Disney, resigned from the company during a corporate takeover attempt by Saul Steinberg, which led to Miller's ousting.
 Roy returned to the company as vice-chairman of the board of directors, and chairman of the animation department.
 Roy installed Michael Eisner and Frank Wells, respectively, as the company's new CEO and President.

 Eisner hired Jeffrey Katzenberg as head of the film division, but he proved to be a controversial figure, moving the animation department to an off-site location in Glendale, California.
 Roy hired Peter Schneider to be President of Walt Disney Feature Animation, who helped modernize the animation process.
-Losing at the box office to animated films released by Don Bluth, a former studio animator who left in 1979 to found his own company, Disney began producing new animated films to be released at a pace of one per year, and also began to release its classic films in the new home video videocassette formats.
+Losing at the domestic U.S. box office to many films released by Don Bluth, a former studio animator who left on his 42nd birthday in 1979 to found his namesake company, Disney began producing new animated features to be released at a pace of one per year.
+The company also began releasing its classic films in the new home video videocassette formats.
 A gong show in the company led to the green-lighting of numerous film projects.
 The production of Who Framed Roger Rabbit, though expensive for Disney, proved to be a huge financial success, along with Oliver & Company.